p-adic adelic metrics and Quadratic Chabauty I: Canonical log functions on line bundles on abelian varieties

 For the remainder of this section we suppose that $K$ is a $p$-adic field and that $A/K$ is an abelian variety.
+We now study the $p$-adic analogues of canonical valuations.
 In the following, all line bundles on abelian varieties will be rigidified at~0.
 All (iso)morphisms of line bundles will be viewed as (iso)morphisms of rigidified line bundles, although we will often not write this explicitly, to simplify notation.
 Likewise, tensor products of line bundles will be tensor products of rigidified line bundles.
 For a symmetric or antisymmetric line bundles, the rigidification fixes the choice of isomorphism~\eqref{m-iso},~\eqref{m-iso2},~\eqref{fg-iso}, \eqref{fg-iso1}, \eqref{m-iso1} and~\eqref{m-iso3}.